yahiaalsebaie/ATM-System-Course08/README.md

 An advanced, console-based Automated Teller Machine (ATM) simulator implemented in modern C++.
 This project serves as a standalone client self-service interface that interacts with a shared banking ledger (`Clients.txt`), built as part of the **Programming Advices** roadmap mentored by Eng.
 Mohammed Abu-Hadhoud.

+This repository is designed as an extension and operates in direct synchronization with the core [yahiaalsebaie/Bank-Management-System-Cpp](https://github.com/yahiaalsebaie/Bank-Management-System-Cpp) repository: *A multi-phase Bank Management System in C++ featuring multi-user authentication, granular permissions matrix, transactional ledger, and system audit logs.*

 ---

 ## 📌 Project Overview